 Example: 1/4 cup alcohol, 1 cup distilled water, 2 drops Blue Dawn.

 Mix this up in a spray bottle each time you clean the floors.
-Or if you make it up ahead, be sure to label it well and keep it out of the reach of children.
+You can make it up ahead.
+Be sure to label it well and keep it out of the reach of children.

 How to clean